scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 .. latex::

-   A key component of AdaDamp is that the number of workers grows with the batch size.
-Then, the model update time is agnostic to the batch size (provided communication is instantaneous).
+   A key component of our software is that the number of workers grows with the batch size.
+Then, the model update time is agnostic to the batch size provided communication is instantaneous.
 This has been shown empirically:
    Goyal et al. grow the batch size (and the number of workers with it) by a factor of $44$ but the time for a single model update only increases by a factor of $1.13$~\cite[Sec.~5.5]{goyal2017accurate}.